Image of boardwalk trail in Big Bay State Park with tall trees and grasses and Lake Superior popping through.

 How do you get to Madeline Island?

 Madeline Island is home to several inns, cabins, rental properties, and campsites.
-Airbnb and Vrbo are great options for private rentals, while Big Bay State Park and Big Bay Town Park offer excellent camping choices.
+Airbnb and Vrbo are great options for private rentals, while Big Bay State Park and Big Bay Town Park offer excellent camping on Madeline Island.

 I stayed at the Inn on Madeline Island in the Lightkeeper’s Lodge and highly recommend it during your Madeline Island getaway.